dan22333/llm-finetuning_hooksB/README.md

-# Setting Up Manual Git Hooks for LLM Fine-tuning
+# Setting Up Local Git Hooks for LLM Fine-tuning with the Pre-Commit framework

 This tutorial does not focus on implementing LLM finetuning.
 For that tutorial, refer [here](https://github.com/dlops-io/llm-finetuning/).